-In this article we will see two uncommon features of Voxelizer: G-code voxelization and export to STL.
-The first lets you take a G-code file and reconstruct the original model from that, the second lets you export a voxel object to the popular STL format.
-Let's see in the following tutorial how we can use both.
+In this tutorial we will see two unique features of Voxelizer: G-code voxelization and export to STL.
+The first lets you take a G-code file and reconstruct the original model from it, the second lets you export a voxel object to the popular STL format.
+The following tutorial will show how to use both.

 Now you could use this model again, applying to it other filters or printing settings and generate a new G-code file.
-But maybe you want a mesh file that you can use also with other programs.
+But it may be that you want a mesh file that can also be used with other programs.
 In this case you can use the export to STL feature of Voxelizer.
 Just select the object that you want to export and go to File->Export->mesh (.stl).
 Now you have a mesh geometry generated from a voxel object.